-Safeguard Integrity in Financial Reporting
+Principle 4 - Safeguard Integrity in Financial Reporting

-The General Managers and Chief Financial Officer verify in writing to the Board and to the Auditors that the financial reports of the Company present a true and fair view, in all material respects, of the Company's financial condition and operational results, and are drawn up in accordance with relevant Accounting Standards.
+The Executive Chairman and Chief Financial Officer verify in writing to the Board and to the Auditors that the financial reports of the Company present a true and fair view, in all material respects, of the Company's financial condition and operational results, and are drawn up in accordance with relevant Accounting Standards.

-During the year ended 30 June 2013, the Audit Committee consisted of one executive director, three independent directors and one non-executive director.
-The Audit Committee at the date of this report consists of two independent directors and one non-executive director.
+During the year ended 30 June 2014, the Audit Committee consisted of three independent directors and one non-executive director.
+The Audit Committee at the date of this report consists of one independent director and one non-executive director.
 The Chairman of the Audit Committee is an independent director.
-The Board acknowledges and complies with the ASX Corporate Governance Council recommendation that the Audit Committee should consist of at least three members, all of whom are non-executive directors.
+The Board acknowledges the ASX Corporate Governance Council recommendation that the Audit Committee should consist of at least three members, all of whom are non-executive directors.
+Due to the size of the company, and the recent restructuring of the Board, it has been determined that the committee will remain with two non-executive members but the Board's intent is to increase the size of the Board by adding an independent non-executive director in the future who will also become a member of the Audit Committee.
 The Committee's responsibility is to independently verify and safeguard the integrity of the Company's financial reporting and oversee the independence of the external auditors.
 Details of the names and qualifications of the members of the Audit Committee, and their attendance at meetings, are disclosed in the Directors' Report.

-A formal charter which outlines the Audit Committee's role, responsibilities, composition, structure and membership requirements and a summary of its main provision has been published on the Company's website.
+A formal charter which outlines the Audit Committee's role, responsibilities, composition, structure and membership requirements and a summary of its main provisions has been published on the Company's website.